OsiriX-Foundation/KheopsDocumentation/docs/tokens/curl.md

 ### HTTP Basic Authorization

-It is also possible to use the token with Basic authorization.
+It is also possible to use the token with HTTP Basic Authorization.
 In the case of Basic authorization, the user name provided is ignored.

 ```console
 prompt:~ user$ curl https://token:B18jTXCzTrQzj1ZednqHUY@demo.kheops.online/api/studies